 Doves Wings began in 2010.
 The home works with orphanages by fostering babies and toddlers in smaller more family-style homes.
 Our Doves Wings apartments each provide loving home environments for 6 to 9 children who live with a dedicated group of Ayis (aunties/childcarers).

 The children have been abandoned for various reasons and usually, all have physical challenges.
 In this home environment, they receive much more dedicated care than they can in the much larger institutional style orphanage.

-Since we opened Doves Wings we’ve seen over 45 children be matched and adopted.
+Since we opened Doves Wings 46 children were adopted.
 Most have gone to northern American or European families but a few have been adopted locally.

 The children live in Doves Wings and of course, ayis are employed to care for them in every way needed.
 Volunteers who come and serve in various ways assist this team of loving ayis.
 Some volunteers are foreigners who are living locally and others come as part of our short-term teams.
 We also have volunteers who come with specific skills to help care for the children and train the ayis.

 The children are family.
 They don’t swap from apartment to apartment and as best as possible we ensure the ayis always serve in the same apartment.

 We maintain a ratio of approximately 1 ayi to 3 children during the day.
 We also have an additional ayis preparing the meals for staff and the children.
 One lady recently said… “I am very impressed by the standard of care, food and hygiene at the Doves Wings home.
 Well done, I know it is very difficult to achieve here”.